Click here to return to homepage

 B. Interpretation and Application of Article 1

-1. The Panel on US - Underwear examined whether a certain transitional safeguard measure imposed by the United States was consistent with Article 6.
-In so doing, the Panel referred to Article 1 in explaining the overall purpose of the Agreement on Textiles and Clothing:
+3. The Panel in US — Underwear examined whether a transitional safeguard measure imposed by the United States was consistent with Article 6.
+In so doing, the Panel referred to Article 1 in explaining the overall purpose of the ATC:

 A. Text of Article 2